Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 1. Fix build so it is packaged as .deb instead of binary.
 Or at least add a shortcut so it is easy to launch said binary (how?).
 (See seprate file on building signal)
 2. TODO try to collapse side menu with mouse?
 3. It is possible to send and receive pictures, but they look very small and blurry.
 Need to save them on disk to see clearly.
+4. With regular (virtual) keyboards capital letters seem to work, _except_ shift+c which removes the letter prior!
+This applies for multiple languages, but "terminal"  (virtual) keyboard works.

 #### Firefox